Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems

-The study of non-radiating sources has a long and colourful history, and there exists a vast amount of literature devoted to this intriguing topic.
+The study of non-radiating sources has a long and colourful history, and there exists a vast amount of literature devoted to this topic.
 We refer to \cite{Gbu} for an excellent account of the historical development.
-The origin of non-radiating sources lay in the theory of the extended rigid electron, initiated by Sommerfeld \cite{Som1,Som2} and others \cite{Per}.
+The theory of non-radiating sources originates from the study of the extended rigid electron, initiated by Sommerfeld \cite{Som1,Som2} and others \cite{Per}.
 Later, Ehrenfest \cite{Ehr}, Schott \cite{Sch1,Sch2}, Bohm and Weinstein \cite{Boh} and Goedecke \cite{Goe} theoretically predicted the existence of non-radiating sources.
-It was also postulated by those authors that non-radiating charge distributions might be used as models for elementary particles and Geodecke even suggested that such distributions might lead to a ``theory of nature''.
+It was also postulated by those authors that non-radiating charge distributions might be used as models for elementary particles and Goedecke even suggested that such distributions might lead to a ``theory of nature''.
 In more modern times, the mathematical properties of non-radiating sources have been more explicitly and systematically investigated \cite{Frie,Deva,Blei,Hoen,Deva2,Kim,Gam,Mare}.
-In this work, we discover more elegant characterisations of radiationless sources.
-We first establish an explicit relationship between the intensity of a source and the diameter of its support.
-The relationship immediately suggests that if the support of a generic source is sufficiently small, then it must not be radiationless, that is, its radiating pattern cannot be identically zero.
+In this work, we discover more properties of radiationless sources.
+We first establish an explicit relationship between the intensity of such a source and the diameter of its support (in terms of the wavelength).
+The relationship immediately suggests that if the support of a generic source is sufficiently small in terms of the wavelength, then it must not be radiationless, that is, its radiating pattern cannot be identically zero.
 This result generalises the classical result on radiationless sources which states that for a source supported in a ball with a constant intensity, if the radius of the ball is sufficiently small, then the source must be radiating.